-Keep in mind that the holiday season the gift rules apply to federal employees in every executive branch agency at every pay level and position.
-Check out the U.S. Office of Government's series of holiday 2014 tweets to explore some common holiday gift issues.
+It’s the holiday season and gifts abound.
+The Standards of Ethical Conduct for Employees of the Executive Branch define “gift” as anything that has monetary value.
+Keep in mind, the gift rules apply every day of the year to federal employees in every executive branch agency at every pay level and position.
+Check out the U.S. Office of Government Ethics’ holiday series of #ShouldMartiAcceptThisGift tweets, to explore some common holiday gift issues.

 Annual Agency Questionnaire Highlights CY 2013 The Executive Branch Ethics Program www.oge.gov @OfficeGovEthics OVERVIEW Each year, executive branch agencies submit to OGE responses to an Annual Questionnaire (Questionnaire).
 The Questionnaire asks for information about ethics officials and the administration of agency

 8/4/20141 1 • What gifts are being offered? • Is there a gift of “free attendance”? --see 5 CFR 2635.204(g)(4) 28/4/20142 570 3 Includes: Waiver of attendance fees Food /Refreshments /Entertainment /Materials furnished to all attendees as an integral part of the event Does NOT include: Travel/lodging expenses E

 Watch Live on August 5&7 at 2:00 PM: Gifts of Free Attendance MOOC

 Advanced Practitioner Series: In this recording of a one-hour teleconference, the U.S. Office of Government Ethics will hold a roundtable discussion with agency ethics officials on how they provide post-government employment advice to outgoing senior officials.